Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 Here are three helpful hints to help you with this process.

-1. What are 5-10 other ways to view the situation?
+1. Ask yourself - What are 5-10 other ways to view the situation?
 They don’t have to be positive – neutral or less negative is also good.
-If your brain comes up with nothing, try jump-starting the juices flowing by making up something wild.
+If your brain comes up with nothing, try jump-starting the juices flowing by making up something wild - "An alien..."

-1. The third tip is, instead of debating with yourself (or anyone else for that matter) if a thought is true or not, ask yourself if it’s serving you well?
-Instead of the validity, challenge its’ usefulness.
+1. If neither helps you wiggle your narrative loose a little, instead of debating with yourself (or anyone else for that matter) if a thought is true or not, ask yourself if it's useful.
+Instead of the validity, challenge how it's helping you in the situation.

 At first, in most situations, you will fly through the day and get home with thoughts swimming in your head, causing lots of emotions.
 That is so completely normal for us as physicians.
 On some nights, you will choose to walk through the thought download and fact versus story strategies.
 You will likely identify one or two ways you could have thought of something differently but didn’t in the moment.
 This is normal.